ChristerNilsson/Lab/2020/008-LatticeMultInteractive/README.md

 * Good training of the multiplication table
 * Good training of writing readable digits
 * Good algorithmic training
-* Even young kids can handle big numbers
+* Even young kids can multiply big numbers
 * Easy handling of decimal numbers
 * Similar methods can be used to multiply polynomials and complex numbers